digitranslab/jumpstart/docs/docs/tooljet-concepts/access-values.md

 ---

-In ToolJet, double curly braces `{{}}` can be used to retrieve data returned by queries, access values related to components and pass custom code.
+In JumpStart, double curly braces `{{}}` can be used to retrieve data returned by queries, access values related to components and pass custom code.
 You can see the list of all accessible values in the **[Inspector](/docs/how-to/use-inspector/)** tab in the left sidebar.

 <div class="video-container">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/hMzkNaHMFr0?si=s5WeHv2hY6rBrvE_&rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>